department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-EZR MVP UAT/conversation-guide.md

 ## Fourth Task: [The Form] - 10 minutes

 - For this next task, we are going to have you go through the form as if you were prompted to update your information.
 This is a special beta version of the form, accessible via the email you provided before its official release.
-Please be careful not to submit unless you intend to update your health benefits information for real.
+Please be careful not to submit since we're still testing the form and its features.
-- As you go through the form, could you please talk aloud about what you would need to do as you go.
+- As you go through the form, could you please talk aloud about what you would need to do as you go?

 **Participant questions**
 - What are your expectations regarding the prefilling feature?

+**Stop the Participant at the REVIEW PAGE**
+- Since we've reached the end of the form, we can stop the study here.
+And you close the web pages.
+- Once the final version is released and you are prompted to update your health care benefits information using this form, it may look a little different.
+- You can also stop screen sharing.

 ### Things to watch for: